-Downtown has a lot to see and do.
-Besides the historic churches, buildings, and landmarks that you'll want to see, there are plenty of opportunities for shopping as you explore the area.
+Downtown Charleston has a lot for visitors to see and do.
+Besides the historic churches, buildings, and landmarks, there are plenty of opportunities for shopping.
 Visitors find that Downtown is a convenient starting point for getting to know Charleston as it is a vibrant combination of old and new, offering diverse attractions suitable for just about anyone.

-Charleston is a place of much historical significance as it was a major landmark during colonial times.
-The Historic District is the oldest part of town and a lot of the buildings and houses have been preserved, sparking much architectural interest.
-Tours are available, like the Historic Homes Walk , which will allow you to learn more about this amazing architecture dating back to the mid-18th century.
+The Historic District is the oldest part of town and a lot of the buildings and houses have been preserved.
+Tours are available, like the Historic Homes Walk , which will allow you to learn more about the amazing architecture dating back to the mid-18th century.
 Charleston is also known for its cuisine.
 You'll be able to find great options throughout the city and especially in this district, such as Il Cortile del Re and Hyman's Seafood Restaurant .

-Founded in 1680 and located to the East of Charleston, the Mount Pleasant District is known for its fine dining.
-Whether its breakfast, lunch, or dinner, you will find more than a few selections in this area that is packed with all different types of eateries.
+Founded in 1680 and located to the East of Charleston, Mount Pleasant is known for its fine dining.
+Whether it's breakfast, lunch, or dinner, you will find that this area is packed with all different types of eateries.
 Mount Pleasant is also the home of one of the biggest naval & maritime museums in the world, Patriots Point Naval & Maritime Museum .
 Tour boats are available from Mount Pleasant to view Fort Sumter , the site where the Civil War began.
 This historic city also has Patriots Point Golf Links , a challenging and beautiful golf course.

-North Charleston is the main business and transportation location for the southern half of the state.
+North Charleston is the main business and transportation location for the southern half of South Carolina.
 Both the International Airport and Amtrak Station are located here.
 Adding to the bustle of North Charleston is the 14,000-seat North Charleston Coliseum , home of the South Carolina Stingrays hockey team.
 Also, a 2,250-seat Performing Arts Center showcases touring Broadway shows along with other music concerts and performances.